LitiumAB/Education/Developer Education/Bookstore/Test project/README.md

 # Test project

-> To do this task you first need to complete task [Move site to IIS](../Move%20site%20to%20IIS)
+> To do this task you first need to complete the task [Move database to SQL Server](../Move%20database%20to%20SQL%20Server)

 ## Setup